-A score of 640 or higher is the credit score needed for the Amazon Store Card.
+The Amazon.com Store Card credit score requirement is 640 or higher; this means that you need at least fair credit to get this card.
 The better your credit score is, the higher your approval odds will be.
-Keep in mind that they will also look at your income, past delinquencies (if any), credit utilization, employment status, etc. when making a decision on your application.
+Keep in mind that they will also look at your credit history, your income, and any debts you might have when making a decision on your application.

 You will have a difficult time getting the Amazon Store Card with no credit history.
 According to the Amazon.com website, you will need the following minimum credit scores to have a likely chance of being approved: Excellent (720+); Good (680); and Fair (640).

 When you have no credit history, that doesn’t necessarily mean you have a credit score of 0.
 It means that you’ve yet to establish a pattern of borrowing money and paying it back on time.
 Payment history is one of the key factors issuers consider before they extend credit to a borrower.
 If you don’t have at least fair credit, your options of landing any unsecured line of credit with favorable terms and benefits will be limited.… read full answer

 The Amazon Store Card is as advertised.
 You can only use the card only for Amazon.com purchases.
 If you don’t pay your credit card bill in full, you’ll be charged interest at a 27.74% APR on any unpaid balance.

 To get an Amazon.com Store Card, you will need to come up with a plan to establish credit and build a solid credit profile.
 You can open a secured credit card account.
 Cards such as the Capital One Mastercard and Discover Secured card require a minimum initial deposit of $200 to secure your credit limit.
 With several months of timely payments, you may be eligible for a credit limit increase, a refund of your security deposit, or a transition to an unsecured credit card.